coff33ninja/my-arduino-library/README.md

 ### **1. Choose Your Project**
 Select based on your hardware and interests:
-- **Gaming**: Pong or Dino Runner for interactive entertainment
+- **Gaming**: Pong, Dino Runner, Snake, Breakout, or Maze Runner for interactive entertainment
 - **Art**: Drawing Machine for creative expression
-- **Display**: Sharingan, Game of Life, Music Visualizer, or Effects Playlist for a dynamic show
+- **Display**: Sharingan, Game of Life, Cellular Automata, Music Visualizer, or Effects Playlist for a dynamic show
 - **PC Modding**: Liquid Cooler for system monitoring
 - **Development**: Matrix Driver to create your own PC-controlled display